KO443/Splunk-power-user-lab-Projects/README.md

 7. Creating field aliases, building calculated fields, and configuring workflow actions.

-8. Additional demonstrations of creating tags and macros in Splunk.

-9. Creating Alerts and Cron scheduled Reports in Splunk.
+8. Creating Alerts and Cron scheduled Reports in Splunk.

-10. Creating a Home Dashboard in Splunk with Generated Reports, Managed Tokens, and Interactive Drilldown Panels.
+9. Creating a Home Dashboard in Splunk with Generated Reports, Managed Tokens, and Interactive Drilldown Panels.

-11. CIM Data Normalization in Splunk Using the CIM Add-On and Add-On Builder.
+10. CIM Data Normalization in Splunk Using the CIM Add-On and Add-On Builder.

-12. Advanced Splunk Data Visualizations: Timecharts, Trendlines, Trellis, Geomaps & Dashboard Integration.
+11. Advanced Splunk Data Visualizations: Timecharts, Trendlines, Trellis, Geomaps & Dashboard Integration.

 *********************